Senior Editor – NLJ Board

 The Court in Bostock, in so far as it identifies forms of discrimination that go beyond grounds more explicitly and conventionally connected to “sex”, such as questions of motherhood or a woman’s life expectancy, is commendable.
 However, it limits its interpretation to Title VII alone and to forms of discrimination that are necessarily and directly a part of one or more statutory grounds.
 In the process, the Court leaves out subtler, unintended or inadvertent manifestations of discrimination that may unfairly prejudice the rights of LGBT persons.

 The majority also leaves connected legal issues emerging from the judgment to future courts, including questions pertaining to sex-segregated bathrooms and dress codes which may qualify as unlawful discrimination.
-Another controversy that the Court left open was “ministerial exemptions” under the Religious Freedom Restoration Act of 1993, which allows religious groups to discriminate against employees based on sexual preferences or gender identities, irrespective of federal law protections.
+Another controversy that the Court left open was “ministerial exemptions” under the Religious Freedom Restoration Act of 1993, which allows religious groups to discriminate against employees based on sexual orientation or gender identities, irrespective of federal law protections.
 This has also been upheld by the Supreme Court in Hosanna-Tabor Evangelical Lutheran Church and School v.
 EEOC, and is pending for hearing in Fulton v.
 City of Philadelphia, Pennsylvania.

 Interestingly, the Indian Supreme Court in recent cases such as NALSA v.
 Union of India and Navtej Singh Johar and Ors. v.
 Union of India, has taken a more progressive stance by preferring an “intersectional understanding of how discrimination operates” rather than “formalistic interpretations” of Articles 15(2) and 16(2) of the Indian Constitution.
 Despite not having an anti-discrimination statute, Indian equality jurisprudence has already recognised both direct and indirect forms of discrimination on one or more grounds combined, such as discriminatory effects of a statutory provision resulting from existing structural inequalities between communities and classes.